-10. The Authority to develop and publish a set list of objective decision-making criteria, stipulating when it would be inappropriate to grant a liquor licence.

-- 11. The Authority to partner with NSW Health to develop a geographical mapping tool to objectively indicate locations that are (or are not) appropriate for liquor outlets. - 12.
-Appoint a minimum of two positions on the ILGA Board to eligible candidates with health qualifications and significant health experience. - 13.
-Allocate significant weighting to submissions provided by the Local Health Authority regarding liquor licensing decisions. - 14.
-Decision reports to be made mandatory and published online for all liquor licensing decisions where objections were received from the community.
+- 10. The Authority to develop and publish a set list of objective decision-making criteria, stipulating when it would be inappropriate to grant a liquor licence. - 11.
+The Authority to partner with the Health sector to develop a geographical mapping tool to objectively indicate locations that are (or are not) appropriate for liquor outlets. - 12.Decision reports to be made mandatory and published online for all liquor licensing decisions where objections were received from the community.

 Thank you again for the opportunity to comment on the review of the Community Impact Statement requirement.
-If you have any questions, please do not hesitate to contact the WSLHD Centre for Population Health on 02 9840 3603 or at WSLHD-CentreForPopulationHealth.nsw.gov.au